DvDEzzy/DvDEzzy/README.md

 Hey your probably here to see my program.
 Because of it's niche use it may be a bit hard to understand and the program isn't finished and should have a more interactive interface.
+The program may look blank because it is unfinished.
 Currently it can give code which gives trading signals according to the MACD strategy aswell as being able to backtest the MACD strategy on different trading charts

 Instructions: